Protocol

 - Choose among locally valid options

-- Optimize execution inside the declared objective and tradeoff boundaries
+- Optimize execution inside the declared bounds

 Actions require different state resolution based on risk: